se-edu/se-book/modeling/modelingStructures/ooStructures/text.md

 <tip-box>

-:package: Given below is how the object structure in the previous example could have looked like at a different time.
+{{ icon_example }} Given below is how the object structure in the previous example could have looked like at a different time.
 <p><img src="{{baseUrl}}/modeling/modelingStructures/ooStructures/images/objectsAdHoc2.png" width="500" />
 <p/>